 The reason for ditching the mindfulness meditations is that it’s too hard to plan these in.
 You need a full hour to do one of the meditations, and most people just don’t have a full hour a day to spend on their wellbeing.
 They are simply too busy and restless.
 They have a busy job, a busy household with children and pets, and they have countless social obligations with sport mates, neighbours, family and friends.
 At the end of the day they’re happy to drop on the couch and watch TV to wind down.
 Meditation for them is simple another tedious task to be completed in an already fully filled day.

-Apart from that: meditation does not guarantee inner calm – oopphhs!
+Apart from that: meditation does not even guarantee inner calm – whoooops!

 I have discovered that feeling calm is not a guaranteed result if you would meditate.
 On the contrary, I have watched many mindfulness practitioners (trainers as well as students) completely stressing out when something unexpected happened.
 So far for the benefit of meditation – ouch!
 I have meditated for many years, in groups and on my own, but luckily I discovered that you don’t need to meditate to enjoy mindfulness in your life.